 Recommendation Letter Sample for a Business School Student

-In order to get into Stanford Business School (one of the most prestigious business schools in the country), you'll need two letters of reference.
-The school says that stories about a students behavior, impact, and personal qualities (as told by others) play an essential role in the evaluation of each student application.
-Stanford also advises those writing letters of reference to provide specific examples and anecdotes that illustrate a students ability and desire to make a difference in the world.
+For example, in order to get into Stanford Business School (one of the most prestigious business schools in the country), you'll need two letters of reference.
+The school says that stories about a student’s behavior, impact, and personal qualities (as told by others) play an essential role in the evaluation of each student application.
+Stanford also advises those writing letters of reference to provide specific examples and anecdotes that illustrate a student’s ability and desire to make a difference in the world.

 Take Your Role as a Reference Seriously

-Someone's future is in your hands and it's not enough to simply express your admiration for the student.
-Think carefully before you say yes because if you don't know the person that well, or you have some qualms about the person, you should gracefully decline the invitation to write a letter.
-Also, always write a professional sounding, and looking, business letter using a business letter format and address the letter, "To Whom it May Concern."
-Use the letter below as a sample and adapt it to the person you know.
+Someone's future is in your hands, and it's not enough to simply express your admiration for the student.
+Think carefully before you say yes.
+If you don’t know the person that well, or have qualms about their work, you should gracefully decline the invitation to write a letter.

 Recommendation Letter Sample for Business School